 When an illness claimed her stepmother in 1903, Seagrave withdrew from Wellesley for a semester to return to Seattle and comfort her father.
 She was back on campus in the fall of 1904 and an enthusiastic member of the Republican Club, boosting the candidacy of President Theodore Roosevelt.
-Roosevelt was handily reelected.
+Roosevelt, who had risen from vice president to president when William McKinley was assassinated in 1901, was handily elected and returned to office.
 Seagrave’s impersonation of the “Rough Rider,” complete with bushy mustache and nose-pinching pince-nez spectacles, would delight friends for decades.

 AFTER GRADUATING FROM Wellesley in 1905, Seagrave taught math at Seattle’s new high school on Broadway for two years before matriculating at Johns Hopkins Medical School in 1907.
 In order to meet the Baltimore school’s stringent entrance requirements, she took an intensive physics laboratory course at the University of Washington.

 A pioneer in clinical training, Johns Hopkins was also a gender-equality pioneer.
 Seagrave was one of seven women in Hopkins’ 89-member Class of 1911.